-Hannaford, a Democrat, was the representative for California's 34th congressional district from 1975 to 1978.
+Hannaford was the representative for California’s 34th congressional district and was a Democrat.
+He served from 1975 to 1978.

 Hannaford is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Hannaford sponsored and cosponsored.
 See full analysis methodology.

 Hannaford was the primary sponsor of 1 bill that was enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Hannaford sponsored bills primarily in these issue areas:

 Social Welfare (25%) Government Operations and Politics (24%) Health (15%) Armed Forces and National Security (13%) Private Legislation (8%) Housing and Community Development (5%) Taxation (5%) Economics and Public Finance (5%)

 Some of Hannaford’s most recently sponsored bills include...